awsdocs/aws-cost-management-user-guide/doc_source/control-access-billing.md

 AWS Billing and Cost Management integrates with the AWS Identity and Access Management \(IAM\) service so that you can control who in your organization has access to specific pages on the [AWS Billing and Cost Management console](https://console.aws.amazon.com/billing/home#/)\.
 You can control access to invoices and detailed information about charges and account activity, budgets, payment methods, and credits\.

-For more information on how to activate access to the Billing Console, see [Tutorial: Delegate Access to the Billing Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_billing.html) in the *IAM User Guide*\.
+For more information about how to activate access to the Billing Console, see [Tutorial: Delegate Access to the Billing Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_billing.html) in the *IAM User Guide*\.

 **Topics**
 + [Granting access to your billing information and tools](#grantaccess)